 PAFO is registered in Rwanda as an international non-governmental organization and is certified by the Rwanda Governance Board to operate legally and establish its headquarters in Rwanda under the number 001/RGB/19.

 The Pan African Farmers Organization (PAFO) is recognized as the highest representative body of African farmers involved in crop, livestock, and fishery.
 The overarching objective of PAFO is: to effectively engage members in advocacy with policy-makers, and technical and financial partners and promote their participation in the formulation and implementation of the development policies and programs that affect agriculture and rural development in Africa.

 PAFO also contributes to formulating projects and developing the capacities necessary to follow them up.

 The creation of PAFO, as a unique continental platform in the world, is the culmination of a long process.
 As far as we can go back in the recent history of peasant movements, it was not until the 1980s that African countries, engaged in disengagement policies linked to structural adjustment programs, opened up to the associative life by establishing laws and regulatory frameworks that have enabled communities to organize themselves to take charge of themselves.

 The emergence of these national farmer organizations has now enabled agricultural producers to take charge of their concerns.
 Now the peasants are involved, through national consultation frameworks, in all debates relating to strategic and political questions and give their point of view on everything related to agriculture.

 This testifies to the attention that is now given to the African peasant movement and to family farming.
-This agriculture which remains and will be for a long time, the basis of the modern food supply in Africa.
-This agriculture which just needs to be supported by appropriate research, favorable investments and adequate protection, to compete with or even exceed industrial production and which will remain the only guarantee of food sovereignty of African communities, countries and -regions of Africa.
+This agriculture, which remains and will be for a long time, is the basis of the modern food supply in Africa.
+This agriculture which just needs to be supported by appropriate research, favorable investments, and adequate protection, to compete with or even exceed industrial production and which will remain the only guarantee of food sovereignty of African communities, countries, and -regions of Africa.